zuai-logo

 Protons: Two up quarks and one down quark (positive charge). | Neutrons: Combination of up and down quarks (neutral charge).

-What is the effect of applying an external force to a system?
+What is the effect of increasing the net external force on a system?